chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation.md

 > For me, the ideal situation would be this: we agree that the compiler is not perfect as it exists now, but that its flaws are relatively minor and easily documented; we make a plan to release 1.0 (or 13.0?) by fixing any bugs we cannot document, and engineering things as best as possible in order to facilitate feature additions we anticipate; then we write a specification for this language, and commit to a stable release window, ideally as long as possible.
 When I’ve brought this idea up in the past, it’s met some opposition, but I think this would be massively beneficial and enable the creation of lots of stable documentation.

 - A proposal for how to make a `v1.0` release resistant to future breaking changes
 - This idea has been mentioned before but has been met with resistance.
-We don't know what that 'resistance' is are there are no external links or other evidence as to what that is.
+We don't know what that 'resistance' is as there are there are no external links or other evidence as to what that is.

 ### Comment (language user)